suzanegregatti/udacity-data-engineering-sparkify/README.md

 And the fact table:
 - songplays: records in log data associated with song plays i.e. records with page NextSong.

 Temporary table:
 - temp_log: a temporary table used to load the data on the tables users and songplays.
 For further details, check the ER diagram sparkifydb_erd.png and the file sql_queries.py.

 # ETL PROCESS

-The tables songs and artists are loaded with the JSON files found on the directory /data/song_data.
+The tables 'songs' and 'artists' are loaded with the JSON files found in the directory '/data/song_data'.

-The tables users and time are loaded with the JSON files found on the directory /data/log_data.
+The tables 'users' and 'time' are loaded with the JSON files found in the directory '/data/log_data'.
 User level column (users table) is updated in accordance with the log files.

 JSON files are coverted to pandas DataFrames and they are handled before updating the database.
-After that, they are loaded in the PostgreSQL trough psycopg2.
-The SQL statements can be found in the file sql_queries.py.
+After that, they are loaded in the PostgreSQL trough 'psycopg2' package.
+The SQL statements can be found in the file 'sql_queries.py'.

-Songplays table is loaded with the data from the JSON log files and also with data queried from songs and artists tables.
+'Songplays' table is loaded with the data from the JSON log files and also with data queried from 'songs' and 'artists' tables.

 The log files are imported to a temporary table (temp_log).

-For further details, check the file etl.py.
+For further details, check the file 'etl.py'.

 # REPOSITORY FILES
 - 'sql_queries.py' contains the commands to create and delete tables, insert and delete data.